WordCmp.com

 mean (noun) plan (noun)

-an average of n numbers computed by adding some function of the numbers and dividing by some function of n a series of steps to be carried out or goals to be accomplished
+an average of n numbers computed by adding some function of the numbers and dividing by some function of n scale drawing of a structure

 an arrangement scheme